 And now she’s back!

 I’m 809 years late to this, but as I live and breathe for What I Eat In a Day videos I’ve always loosely followed Nikki.
 She got into some MLM scammy anti-vax nonsense and seemingly didn’t want to adopt a kid because they couldn’t profit from it on social media, but I honestly don’t care.
 I don’t even care about this but it seemed like a good opportunity to ramble nonsensically about why I find cancel culture ineffective in enacting any real change for the benefit of society.

 Anyway, they killed Bowser, their dog, for biting their child (by Dan’s own admission the bite wasn’t bad…).
 They say euthanize, but eh.
 They’ve also had this dog for as long as they’ve been married.

 The reaction to this news online was understandably not positive in part because the video is too long (much like my blog posts) and Nikki appears to be putting on a show for the camera – drinking coffee, making odd faces, constantly looking at her man.
 The video generally explained nothing in terms of what behavior made Bowser so threatening.
-People were ragging on Dan for his Old Yeller comment since it made no sense given Yeller was sick, but as someone with an extremely dark sense of humor, I can’t say I wouldn’t have said something similar if I had to euthanize my pet.
+People were ragging on Dan for his Old Yeller comment since it made no sense given Yeller was sick, but as someone with an extremely dark sense of humor, I can’t say I wouldn’t have said something similar.
 Nikki was dropped from all her sponsors and went social media dark for a couple of months.